vwkd/science-physics/src/thermodynamics/entropy.md

-## Microstate
+## Microstate / Microscopic world

-- evolution is reversible
+- reversible evolution
 - no directionality of time
-- reversible
-- can compute the past state
+- microscopic laws of physics don't have directionality of time built-in
 - information is conserved
-- microscopic laws of physics don't have directionality of time built-in
-- no directionality of time in microscopic world

-## Macrostate

-- evolution is not reversible
-- directionality of time
-- irreversible
-- can't compute the past state
+- ? can compute the past state

-- information is not conserved
+## Macrostate / Macroscopic world

+- irreversible evolution
 - macroscopic laws of physics have directionality of time built-in
-- directionality of time in macroscopic world
+- has directionality of time
 - asymmetry of time, past is different from future, e.g. can remember past (not future), etc.
-- also called arrow of time
+- information is not conserved
+- ? can't compute the past state, e.g. broken egg
-- where does come from?
+- where does directionality of time come from?

 ## Entropy

 - number of microstates for same macrostate
+- number of different microstates corresponding to same macrostate￼
 - number of ways we can rearrange constituents of system so that we don't notice
 - number of indistinguishable arrangements of system
-- number of different microstates corresponding to same macrostate￼
-- how spread out is energy, how not clumped up
-- beware:  not necessarily disorder, e.g. complexity of life on earth is due to increasing entropy ❗️
+- beware: disorder is confusing, see complexity ❗️